microsoft/kiota/docs/requiredtools/dotnet.md

 ## Creating an application registration

+> Note: this step is required if your client will be calling APIs that are protected by the Microsoft Identity Platform like Microsoft Graph.

 To be able to authenticate against the demo application against Microsoft Graph, you will need to create an application registration.
 You can do this via the Azure portal, or if you have [Microsoft Graph PowerShell](https://www.powershellgallery.com/packages/Microsoft.Graph) installed, you can use the following command to create the application.

 ```PowerShell